Documentation

 Getting Started

-GRNsight is a web application for visualizing models of small- to medium-scale gene regulatory networks (GRNs).
-GRNsight was created to work with the input and output spreadsheets used by GRNmap, a MATLAB program that estimates the parameters and performs forward simulations of a differential equations model of a GRN.
-However, GRNsight can be used to visualize any medium-scale GRN that is specified by the appropriate spreadsheet format.
-GRNsight is best-suited for visualizing networks of fewer than 35 genes (nodes) and 70 regulatory relationships (edges), but can display networks of up to 75 nodes and 150 edges.
-Although originally designed for gene regulatory networks, we believe that GRNsight has general applicability for displaying any small, unweighted or weighted network with directed edges for systems biology or other application domains.
+GRNsight is a web application for visualizing models of small-scale gene regulatory networks (GRNs) or protein-protein interaction networks (PPIs).
+GRNsight was originally created to work with the input and output spreadsheets used by GRNmap, a MATLAB program that estimates the parameters and performs forward simulations of a differential equations model of a GRN.
+However, GRNsight can be used to visualize any small-scale GRN or PPI that is specified by the appropriate Excel workbook format.
+GRNsight is best-suited for visualizing networks of fewer than 35 nodes (genes/proteins) and 70 edges (regulatory relationships/binding interactions), but can display networks of up to 75 nodes and 150 edges.
+Although originally designed for gene regulatory networks, we believe that GRNsight has general applicability for displaying any small, unweighted or weighted network with directed or undirected edges for systems biology or other application domains.
 The following sections describe how to use GRNsight.

 • There are three ways to load a network into GRNsight: